mcmonkeyprojects/DiscordModBot/README.md

 I made this largely for usage on servers I control and may not have documented everything super thoroughly or made it as customizable as possible.
 If you're unsure how to use it or you want better customization options, please feel free to contact me to ask - either post an issue on GitHub, or send a DM to me (`mcmonkey#6666`) on Discord (GitHub issues are preferred for project-related contact).

+## Features

+DiscordModBot has the following core features:
+- Multi-guild compatibility (you can add the bot to multiple guilds and configure it on a per-guild basis)
+- Detailed configurability (every feature can be enabled or disabled per-guild)
+- Detailed persistent warnings system (see explanation below) that also ties in with most other features (mutes, bans, etc)
+- Automatic special role persisters (to apply static roles that users cannot evade by rejoining or similar, and that get logged forever)
+- Automatic mute system
+- Message edit/delete logs (can be configured on a per-channel, per-category, or per-guild basis)
+- Role change logs
+- User join/leave logs
+- Voice channel activity logs
+- Nickname and base username change logs
+- Clean name format enforcement
+- Temporary ban system

 ## How Warnings Work

 - A Discord bot user, controlled by this program, will sit idly in your Discord guild.
-- At any time, a 'helper' ranked user (a role to give to moderators, name can be changed in config) can issue a `warn` or `listwarnings` command on any other user.
+- At any time, a 'moderator' ranked user (can be specified in config) can issue a `warn` or `listwarnings` command on any other user.
-    - To issue a warning, a helper can use the following format: `@Bot warn @User normal Did a bad thing!` where `@Bot` is a mention of this bot, and `@User` is the user to warn, and `normal` is any of the following levels:
+    - To issue a warning, a moderator can use the following format: `@Bot warn @User normal Did a bad thing!` where `@Bot` is a mention of this bot, and `@User` is the user to warn, and `normal` is any of the following levels:
         - `Minor`: Not very significant warning.
         - `Normal`: Standard warning.
 Counted towards automatic muting.
         - `Serious`: More significant than normal warning.
 Counted extra towardsd automatic muting.
         - `InstantMute`: Extremely significant warning.
 Induces an immediate automatic muting.
-    - To list the warnings of another user, a helper can type: `@Bot listwarnings @User` where `@Bot` is a mention of this bot, and `@User` is the user to list the warnings for.
+    - To list the warnings of another user, a moderator can type: `@Bot listwarnings @User` where `@Bot` is a mention of this bot, and `@User` is the user to list the warnings for.
-- At any time, a user with the `botcommander` role (create a role with this exact name if needed) can issue a `restart` command to restart the bot.
+- At any time, a user in the `bot_commanders` list can issue a `restart` command to restart the bot.
 - At any time, a user may use the commands `help` or `hello` for general information, or `listwarnings` to see their own active warnings.
 - When a user receives a warning:
-    - That warning is recorded permanently, including metadata about it (timestamp, helper giving it, etc).
+    - That warning is recorded permanently, including metadata about it (timestamp, moderator giving it, etc).
     - Depending on severity that warning can cause the bot to mute a user (if `InstantMute` is used, or if multiple `Normal` or `Serious` warnings were issued within a few days long period).

-# Additional Functionality

-- By default, ModBot will have some additional functionalities enabled and running out-of-the-box, including:
+## Clean Name Enforcer

+- ModBot has an optional clean-name enforcement tool:
     - US-English ASCII name rule.
 The bot will enforce that users must have their visible name (nickname if present, otherwise username) be valid readable US-English ASCII.
         - That means, characters A-Z upper/lower and 0-9.
         - This is checked as having at least 4 such characters in a row (or a name of 3 characters exclusively having this.
 2/1 character names are not allowed).